ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 ## TODO

-- [ ] How to pass the responses to the reward function?
+- [x] How to pass the responses to the reward function?
 It seems that the data should be provided as a field in the dictionary
-- [ ] If I understand correctly each step a single problem is seen
+- [x] If I understand correctly each step a single problem is seen
 - [ ] Should I modify the tokenizer directly in the model to avoid problems?
+- [ ] Create RL training script
+  - [ ] Generator for the prompts
+  - [ ] Add verbose option to code evaluation
+  - [ ] More smooth reward, combine test and train
+- [ ] Training experiments
+  - [ ] What is the configuration that better uses the hardware
+  - [ ] Best learning rate
 - [ ] What is the max prompt length for all the datasets available? -> Use that to better set the max_model_len of VLLM